Landsbokasafn/deduplicator/src/site/markdown/manual.md

 In the DeDuplicator's install directory, you'll find a folder named `heritrix`.
 Inside is an archive named `deduplicator-dist-<version>-heritrix.tar.gz`.
 Extract this file into the root directory of an Heritrix install (commonly refferred to as `$HERITRIX_HOME`).

 This will cause the necessary JAR files to be copied into Heritrix's `lib` folder.
-It will also create a profile job under Heritrix's `job` folder (assumes you havn't specified a non-default location for this).
+It will also create a profile job under Heritrix's `job` folder (assuming you haven't specified a non-default location for this).

-Once the archive has been extracted you can launch Heritrix and move to configuring your crawl to use the DeDuplicator.
+Once the archive has been extracted you can launch Heritrix and proceed to configuringing your crawl to use the DeDuplicator.

 ### Configuring Heritrix